asimojs/asimo/README.md

-# asimo - asynchronous Inversion of Control for the browser
+# asimo - Inversion of Control for the browser

-Asimo is a micro libray that helps managing **JS objects & modules dependencies** (e.g. to share/retrieve objects or modules in a JS/TS code base) through an asynchronous _Inversion of Control_ ([IoC]) mechanism.
-Asimo slightly differs from traditional **Dependency Injection** ([DI]) libraries as its principle is to retrieve dependencies **on-demand** and **asynchronously** (which also allows to load the dependency module on-demand, thus the name ASYnchronous MOdule loader).
+Asimo is a micro libray that helps managing **JS objects & modules dependencies** (e.g. to share/retrieve objects or modules in a JS/TS code base) through an _Inversion of Control_ ([IoC]) mechanism, that supports both synchronous and asynchronous mechanisms.
+Asimo slightly differs from traditional IoC solutions that are frequently based on **Dependency Injection** ([DI]) as its principle is to retrieve most dependencies **on-demand** and **asynchronously** (which also allows to load the dependency module on-demand, thus the name ASYnchronous MOdule loader).
 In some respects asimo follows the same principle as the [lazy.nvim] package manager.

 [lazy.nvim]: https://www.lazyvim.org/configuration/lazy.nvim
 [IoC]: https://en.wikipedia.org/wiki/Inversion_of_control